House Dems torn over resolution to condemn anti-Semitism after Omar’s comments

 Infighting among House Democrats could delay consideration of a resolution condemning anti-Semitism in the wake of controversial comments made by freshman Rep. Ilhan Omar, D-Minn., a senior source told Fox News on Tuesday.

 There is internal consternation among Democrats about the text of the resolution and whether Omar will be mentioned by name.
-The latest text being circulated by House does not mention Omar.
+The latest text being circulated in the House does not mention Omar.

 HOUSE DEMS PLAN TO INTRODUCE RESOLUTION CONDEMNING ANTI-SEMITIC COMMENTS AMID OMAR CONTROVERSY